Small but Mighty: Micro-Influencer Marketing for Great Revenue Streams

 When you find a micro-influencer you want to work with, it’s time to get down to the numbers.
 You must assess their engagement rates and authenticity.

-One of the challenges in influencer marketing is that it’s hard to know how many of their followers are fake accounts or bot created.
+One challenge in influencer marketing is that it’s difficult to determine how many of their followers are fake accounts or bots.

 You must look into their profiles and review their publication history to verify authenticity.
 This step will give you an idea about their values.